casetagram/casetagram-ios-sdk/README.md

 	![sdkinstall_step1.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step1.png)
 	![sdkinstall_step2.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step2.png)

 2. Verify that `CasetagramSDK.framework` appears in the "Link Binary With Libraries" section in your target's Build Phases.
-If it didn't, you can add it by dragging the `CasetagramSDK.framework` from your Project Navigator to the "Link Binary With Libraries" section.
+If it does not, you can add it by dragging the `CasetagramSDK.framework` from your Project Navigator to the "Link Binary With Libraries" section.

 3. Verify that `CasetagramSDK.bundle` appears in the "Copy Bundle Resources" section in your target's Build Phases.
-If it didn't, you can add it by dragging the `CasetagramSDK.bundle` from your Project Navigator to the "Copy Bundle Resources" section.
+If it does not, you can add it by dragging the `CasetagramSDK.bundle` from your Project Navigator to the "Copy Bundle Resources" section.
 	![sdkinstall_step3.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step3.png)

 4. Under the "Link Binary With Libraries" section in your target's Build Phases, press the plus (+) button.
 Add the following system frameworks: